MicrosoftDocs/intellicode/docs/custom-models.md

 #### Delete a user-associated model created within Visual Studio

 While your solution is open in Visual Studio, uncheck the checkbox accepting model training, on the **View** > **Other Windows** > **IntelliCode page**.
-The model will be deleted.
+The model is deleted.

 #### Delete a repository-attached model created using Azure DevOps or a GitHub CI workflow

-Remove the training task from your pipeline, the associated model will be removed within 30 days if not trained.
+Remove the training task from your pipeline, the associated model is removed within 30 days if not trained.

 ## Machine-associated models